 Posted by Travel Admin

 With over 2.2 million city residents and millions of tourists, it is easy to see how this crowded city can make a petty thief rich.
-The US Embassy reports that major sites such as the Eiffel Tower, Notre Dame, and the Champs-Elysées are prime hunting grounds for thieves who work near tourist attractions.
+The US Embassy reports that major sites such as the Eiffel Tower, Notre Dame, and the Champs-Elysées are prime hunting grounds for Paris pickpockets who work near tourist attractions.
 Additional areas where travelers need to be vigilant of pickpocket scams in Paris which include metro trains, monuments, beaches, trains, train stations, hotels, airports and parks.
+Spending a little to understanding how to recognize and avoid pickpockets in Paris can save you a lot of heartache by making you more street smart around Paris.

 The Awes of Paris – Around the City